www.barcelona.cat

 Barcelona’s talent: In what sectors do they work?

-How has each sector evolved in the last 6 months?
+How has each sector evolved over the last 6 months?

 02 Talent development